Password Protect wp-login.php Against Brute Force Login Attempts?

 You can now save your htaccess file with the code shown above.
 Now, when you browse to your wp-admin or wp-login, you will be prompted for a username & password.
 Please note, this method is not meant to be a high level of security in regards to the username & password being located in plaint text inside of a file – the purpose of this method is to simply prevent bots & users from being able to directly access the WordPress login form.

-• Password Protect, secure wordpress
+• Password Protect, secure wordpress, wordpress security

 • 0 Users Found This Useful